Headquarters address: Ageas House Hampshire Corporate Park, Templars Way, Eastleigh SO53 3YA, UK

 ‘Responsible Entrepreneurship’ at Ageas is about creating sustainable solutions for the issues that arise for employees and local communities and about helping to create new opportunities for people to flourish within the organisation.

 Community is at the heart of Ageas’s CSR achievements and Ageas employees are encouraged to get involved at the very centre of their local communities.
-Ageas has a long tradition of supporting charity and its charity partnership of 2018/19 was with Hospice UK, the national charity for hospice care.
-This partnership meant Ageas supported Hospice UK though fundraising and volunteering opportunities.
+Ageas has a long tradition of supporting charity and its charity partnership for 2022 is with Air Ambulances UK, a national non-profit supporting the lifesaving work of the UK's air ambulance charities.
+This partnership meant Ageas supported Air Ambulances UK through fundraising and volunteering opportunities.

 Ageas also support local education and offers work experience placements in its offices as well as visiting students, to help prepare them for the workplace and to offer them advice on careers available within the insurance sector.